Charleston Water Quality at a Glance

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 4.2 parts per billion (ppb), well below the EPA action level of 15 ppb, reflecting effective corrosion control and targeted infrastructure replacement efforts.
+• Lead Levels: The most recent testing period showed 90th percentile lead levels well below the EPA action level of 15 ppb, reflecting effective corrosion control and targeted infrastructure replacement efforts.

-• Testing Scope: Charleston Water System conducts over 100,000 water quality tests annually, including enhanced monitoring in historical districts with older infrastructure and comprehensive source water surveillance.
+• Testing Scope: Charleston Water System conducts comprehensive water quality testing, including enhanced monitoring in historical districts with older infrastructure and comprehensive source water surveillance.

-• Compliance Status: Charleston’s water meets all federal and state drinking water standards, maintaining consistent compliance with EPA and South Carolina Department of Health and Environmental Control regulations.
+• Compliance Status: Charleston’s water meets most federal and state drinking water standards, with current work underway to address PFAS compliance requirements by the EPA deadline.

 Diverse Water Supply